 The Tamron 28-75mm f/2.8 Di III RXD Lens autofocuses extremely quietly and quite fast.

 Keep in mind that the speed of focusing is in part controlled by the camera.
 The Sony a7R III, for example, de-focuses the lens slightly before focusing on the subject in AF-S (single shot) focus mode, even if focusing at the same distance with the same subject, for an overall mediocre focus speed.
-In AF-C (continuous) focus mode, that annoying attribute disappears and the lens' fast focus speed can be fully appreciated.
+In AF-C (continuous) focus mode, that annoying attribute disappears and the lens's fast focus speed can be fully appreciated.

-Focusing is internal and it is consistently very accurate, a huge key for fully realizing a lens' image quality potential.
+Focusing is internal and it is consistently very accurate, a huge key for fully realizing a lens's image quality potential.
 FTM (Full Time Manual) focusing is supported in Sony's DMF (Direct Manual Focus) AF mode and this lens supports advanced AF features in compatible cameras including Hybrid AF and Eye AF.

 This lens design places the focus ring behind the zoom ring.
 While this design is seldom (never?) my preference, it is a perfect design for making the focus ring easy to use, especially handheld as the focus ring is at my fingertips while holding the mounted lens balanced in my left hand.
 This nearly-flush-mounted focus ring is modestly-sized and only slightly grippy.
 The focus ring has a relatively light, but a decent amount of resistance with no play.